fabianbs/fblang/README.md

 Getting Started
 ---------------
-The project consists of 5 different Visual Studio projects:
+The project consists of 6 different Visual Studio projects:
 + CompilerInfrastructure - Contains the abstract syntax model, the type system and some useful utility functions/classes
 + FBc - The main component, which defines the compiler and depends on each other component
 + LLVMCodeGenerator - Implements the CodeGenerator-interface from the CompilerInfrastructure to generate LLVM-IR code from an abstract syntax tree (AST)
 + LLVMInterface - Wraps commonly used functions from the LLVM IRBuilder, such that they can be used from the LLVMCodeGenerator using platform invoke
 + BasicBitcodeJIT - Contains both the language runtime-library and a wrapper over the LLVM MCJIT compiler
++ SimpleClangCompilerInterface - Contains a simple interface for invoking the clang-compiler from FBc

 While the first three components are C# projects which run with .Net Core 2.1, the latter two are C/C++ projects which need at least C++14.